lhx11187/MHTMLBuilder/README.md

 # MHTMLBuilder
 This is a fork of [Jeff Atwoods](https://blog.codinghorror.com/about-me/) Code Project "[MhtBuilder](https://www.codeproject.com/script/Articles/ViewDownloads.aspx?aid=8268)" from 2005.
-The code for the fork was converted from VB to C# .NET Standard 3.x.
+The code for the fork was converted from VB to C# .NET Core 3.x.

 A native .NET class for saving URLs: text-only, HTML page, HTML archive, or HTML complete.